Behat/docs/quick_intro.rst

     Fatal error: Class 'Basket' not found

 Good, we are progressing!
-Reinterpreting the message, "Create ``Shelf`` class".
+Reinterpreting the message, "Create ``Basket`` class".
-Lets follow our new instruction:
+Let's follow our new instruction:

 .. code-block:: php

-    <?php
-    # features/bootstrap/Basket.php
+    // features/bootstrap/Basket.php

     final class Basket
     {